rghosh92/N2N/README.md

-# N2N
+# N2N-Regularization
-Code to be added soon
+Code for "Network-to-Network Regularization: Enforcing Occam's Razor to Improve Generalization".
+Updates in Progress.